Joining her will be celebrity designer Laurence Llewelyn-Bowen and acclaimed Australian architect Drew Heath.

-As editor of Home Beautiful magazine, Wendy is regarded as one of Australia's foremost experts on style and design.
-She has helmed the title for almost a decade.
+Wendy is regarded as one of Australia’s foremost experts on style and design.

-Wendy has worked for some of the country's biggest selling magazines including the Australian Women's Weekly, Woman's Day and Burke's Backyard magazine.
+Wendy has extensive experience in publishing having previously worked at Australian Women’s Weekly, Woman’s Day and Burke’s Backyard magazine.

-Wendy lives in Sydney's inner west with husband Peter and her four-year-old twin girls, Darcy and Ruth.
+She lives in Sydney’s inner west with husband Peter and her six-year-old twin girls, Darcy and Ruth.
 In her spare time, she enjoys running and gardening.